-When you are fully used to this and hopefully start to enjoy the bright colours on your plate, you can increase the portion size for vegetables.
+When you are fully used to this and hopefully start to enjoy the bright colors on your plate, you can increase the portion size for vegetables.

-Supporting your health by adding more vitamins, minerals and fibre to your diet is beneficial.
-In addition you cut down the calories on your plate by filling more space with raw or boiled vegetables.
-This reduces the overall calorie density on your plate: Your plate is still as filled as it was before (volume), but with less calories.
+Supporting your health by adding more vitamins, minerals, and fiber to your diet is beneficial.
+In addition, you cut down the calories on your plate by filling more space with raw or boiled vegetables.
+This reduces the overall calorie density on your plate: Your plate is still as filled as it was before (volume), but with fewer calories.
 Stick to this habit and you will see positive results regarding health and shape!

-Wish you a great week with a lot of bright and healthy colours on your plate!
+Wish you a great week with a lot of bright and healthy colors on your plate!